 Allego strives to offer competitive employee compensation and benefits in order to attract and retain a skilled and diverse work force.
-As of December 31, 2022, Allego had 220 employees, 182 of whom were regular full-time and 38 of whom were engaged on a part-time basis.
+As of December 31, 2023, Allego had 243 employees, 190 of whom were regular full-time and 52 of whom were engaged on a part-time basis.
 All of Allego's employees are located in Europe, with the majority in the Netherlands, Germany, Belgium, France, Sweden and the United Kingdom.
-As a result of the COVID-19 pandemic, a large part of Allego's employees are still working remotely, although specific schemes are in place based on the country in order to be as efficient as possible.
-It is expected that most of its employees will return to work at its facilities noted above in the coming months.
 Allego has a works council as required by law in the Netherlands and Allego believes it maintains good relations with its employees.